CodeyDhanush/Java-Console-Calculator/README.md

-# Java Calculator Program :-
+# Java Console Calculator :-

 ##  Description :
 This is a simple command-line based calculator application written in Java.
 It performs basic arithmetic operations including addition, subtraction, multiplication, and division.
 The program runs in a loop and continues to process user input until the user chooses to exit.